AD

 If your kitten has diarrhea, it is important to keep a close eye on him and try to determine the underlying cause.
 Diarrhea can lead to dehydration if it persists for more than 24 hours and requires immediate veterinary care.

-And do not forget to add probiotics into your kitten’s diet.
+Do not skip adding probiotics into your kitten’s diet.
 Daily Cat can be used effectively with antibiotics, should your kitten require treatment.
-It will also help rebuild and restore the developing gut.
+It will also help build and restore the developing gut.
 Get yours here today!

 Read More: